1 Day in Rome Itinerary Roaming Through Italy’s Capital

 What to Wear in Rome?

 Light neutral tones such as beige, white, and soft pastels are a natural choice, especially since they won’t absorb heat to the extent that a little black dress would!
-Lightweight fabrics such as linen and cotton comprising airy adornments are a MUST when it comes to staying cool under the Roman sun.
+Lightweight fabrics like linen and cotton comprising airy adornments are a MUST when it comes to staying cool under the Roman sun.
 As for footwear, opt for fashion-forward flats crafted with interesting leather strap configurations, since Rome’s cobblestone streets require shoes which convey style while offering stability.
-If you're keen on blending with the locals, consider simple, well-tailored pieces elevated with contrast stitching or a belt tied around your bodice to seamlessly incorporate visual interest without the need for added clothing layers.
+If you're keen on blending in with the locals, consider wearing simple, well-tailored pieces elevated with contrast stitching or a belt tied around your bodice to seamlessly incorporate visual interest without the need for added clothing layers.
 Think classic Italian refinement, but with a breezy, laid-back twist perfect for the city’s warm summer days:

 Little White Dresses